Welcome

 Other General Information

-There is a long list of information we would like to include here regarding our minimal time commitment that must be met at training in order to remain on the team, specifics regarding the probationary period, etc. Instead of listing them, we feel it is easier to explain this and many other pieces of information at the Interested Members Meeting.
+There is a long list of information we would like to include here regarding our minimal time commitment that must be met at training in order to remain on the team, specifics regarding the probationary period, etc. Instead of listing them, we feel it is easier to explain this and many other pieces of information when you meet with the Officers.